Michiganders are aging faster with greater debts

 LANSING — Michiganders are getting older, and they’re likely to owe more money than ever.

-Indeed, the Area Agency on Aging of Northwest Michigan projects that by 2022, seniors will comprise just over a third of the total population in Northwest Michigan.
+Indeed, the Area Agency on Aging of Northwest Michigan projects that by 2022, older Americans will comprise just over a third of the total population in northwest Michigan.

 In 1990, seniors encompassed 12 percent of the state’s total population.
 In 2017 that number rose to nearly 17 percent.